 Beliefs about the wage gain from changing jobs and returns to job search effort are highly predictive of the propensity to search for a new job.
-Among the measures of costs, those related to information frictions and those that are more directly related to how much effort it takes to find a job-number of weeks, number of applications-appear to be more relevant for job search intentions than the time and monetary costs per application.
-Using two information experiments embedded in the survey, I show that accurate information about the median wage does not shift search intentions, while positive information on the recent search experience of similar workers is more effective on women, who are more worried about search costs.
-These results further support the relevance of perceived search costs in the job search decisions of certain groups of workers.
+Among the measures of costs, those related to information frictions and those that are more directly related to how much effort it takes to find a job-e.g., number of weeks, number of applications-appear to be more relevant for job search intentions than the time and monetary costs per application.
+Using two information experiments embedded in the survey, I show that accurate information about the median wage does not shift search intentions, while positive information on the recent search costs.
+These results further support the relevance of perceived search costs for the job search decisions of certain groups of workers.

 In the future, this work could be extended in multiple directions.
-First, the definition of outside options that I use in this paper is conservative-limited to other jobs in the same respondent's occupation.
-It would be interesting to investigate workers' beliefs about their opportunities in other occupations and other sectors, and, especially, about the costs that such transitions would entail.
+First, the definition of outside options that I use in this paper is conservative-limited to other jobs within the respondent's current occupation.
+It would be interesting to investigate workers' beliefs about the opportunities they may have in other occupations and other sectors, and, especially, about the costs that such transitions would entail.
 For instance, workers may have distorted views of the skill requirements in other occupations and of the costs of re-training.
-This is particularly relevant for workers in lower paying occupations, that could use such transition to boost their career.
+This is particularly relevant for workers in lower-paying occupations, that could use such transition to boost their career, or for workers in occupations affected by automation and technological change, that are a higher risk of being displaced.
 Second, in this survey I mainly focus on directly measurable search costs-time and money.
-In the context of job search, psychological costs are likely to play a relevant role, as discussed, for instance, by Cheremukhin and Restrepo-Echavarria (2020).
-The survey infrastructure of this paper can be adapted to incorporate questions and methods from psychology and behavioral economics, and study the role of psychological costs and cognitive constraints on job mobility decisions.
+In the context of job search, psychological costs are likely to play a relevant role.
+The survey infrastructure of this paper can be adapted to incorporate questions and methods from psychology and behavioral economics, and study the impact of psychological costs and cognitive constraints on job mobility decisions.